Affordable Alternatives to Security

 And what about security cameras that can talk?
 This is especially useful from a commercial property owners’ perspective, as they can now scare off intruders without approaching them in person.
 Historically, security guards have been prized for their ability to defend others against harm.
 Now, life-threatening risks can be evaded altogether with suitable surveillance cameras.

 Security cameras have always acted as additional eyes for security guards.
 They still do, but their capabilities are better.
 Security personnel can’t be in every place at once.
 Security cameras installed at strategic access points can cover multiple vantage points that your staff can’t.
-Anywhere you can mount a camera, including awkward spaces, distant areas, and hazardous sites, can become a remote security monitoring option.
+Anywhere you can mount a camera, including awkward spaces, distant areas, and hazardous sites, can become a remote video surveillance option.

 Forget sign-in books – they can get lost, and their handwriting is often ineligible.
 Key fobs, access cards, keypads, mobile apps, and biometric devices offer many advantages to antiquated paper trails.
 These technological advances are more secure and reliable.
 Plus, they provide easily accessible control and attendance solutions, which are helpful for educational institutions and large commercial companies.

-This is the most basic kind of access control, whereby users are given a disc, pin code, or access card with built-in-data authentication to open door readers at any entry point that require management.
+This is the most basic type of entrance control.
+Users are given a disc, pin code, or access card with built-in-data authentication to open door readers at any entry point that requires management.
 Additionally, you can grant access to anyone with a fob/card/pin code or a select view.
+Therefore, human error, which could come into play with security guards in Houston, is eliminated from the equation.

 Mobile access control systems that work off apps are scanned at door entry and exit points.
 Those that use Bluetooth technology require phones to be waved in front of sensors at specific entry points.
 These apps are controlled via the cloud, making them easy and efficient to manage, as passcodes can be safely encrypted and sent directly to users’ phones.